Continuing Education Credit is only given to attendees that successfully complete and evaluate an entire session(s).

 All CME activities must adhere to the ACCME’s content validation requirements.
 If/when any specific recommendations involving clinical medicine in a CME activity are made, they must be based on evidence that is accepted within the profession of medicine as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported or used in CME in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection and analysis.
 In addition, all CME presentations must avoid commercial bias.
 All presenters must use the required disclosure slide that names any financial relationships or discussion of unlabeled/investigational uses of a medicine or device.

-The American Occupational Therapy Association, Inc.: This conference is pending approval for 1.05 AOTA CEU.
+The American Occupational Therapy Association, Inc.: This conference is approved for 0.775 AOTA CEU.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
 AMRPA is approved AOTA Provider #6595.

 Target Audience: Physicians, Nurses, Healthcare Executives, Occupational Therapists and Physical Therapists